-Russet potatoes can also be refereed to as Idaho Russets or Idaho potatoes.
+Russet potatoes can also be referred to as Idaho Russets or Idaho potatoes.
 Idaho potatoes are called “Idaho” because they are … well you guessed it!
 Grown in Idaho.
 Any farmer can grow a russet potato, but only Idaho farmers can call their potatoes Idaho Russets.
 Idaho russet potatoes are grown in nutrient rich soil which is passed on to the potato making it the perfect place to grow a nutritious spud.

-- Give the potatoes a quick rinse and remove them to a cutting board or place in a colander in the sink.
+2. Cut the Potatoes Uniform in Size – Let the potatoes soak for a few minutes and then give them a quick rinse.
+Place potatoes in a colander in the sink and give a few quick shakes to remove any excess water.
 Cut each potato into cubes or small uniform pieces.
-This will ensure that the potatoes cook at the same amount of time and there are no pieces of hard or uncooked potatoes when you go to mix.
+Cutting each piece to the same size will ensure that the potatoes cook at the same amount of time and there are no pieces of hard or uncooked potatoes when you go to mix.

-- Now it’s time to put the pot on the stove and cook the potatoes until just tender.
+4. Now it’s time to put the pot on the stove and cook the potatoes until just tender.
 Bring the water to a boil; reduce heat, cover, and simmer for 15 to 20 minutes or until potatoes are tender.
 Potatoes are done when easily pierced with a fork or tip of a paring knife.

-- Using a hand mixer or an electric mixer, mix the potatoes for a minute before adding your liquids.
+7. Using a hand mixer or an electric mixer, mix the potatoes for a minute before adding your liquids.
 Add the butter, cream, additional salt, and pepper, then whip or mash until light and fluffy, carefully not to over mix.

 • Electric mixers work very well to make fluffy potatoes but try the hand mixer too.
 Decide which is your preferred method of mashing.
 Over mixing can lead to gluey like potatoes.